pytoolz/toolz/doc/source/streaming-analytics.rst

 Selecting with ``map`` and ``filter``
 -------------------------------------

-Simple projection and linear selection from a sequence is acheived through the standard functions ``map`` and ``filter``.
+Simple projection and linear selection from a sequence is achieved through the standard functions ``map`` and ``filter``.

 .. code::